immatt-0/lenbrary/README.md

 - **Expired Code**: "This invitation code has expired"
 - **Used Code**: "This invitation code has already been used"
 - **Missing Code**: "Invitation code is required for teacher registration"
+- **Unauthorized**: "Only administrators can create invitation codes"

 ## 📊 Database Models